rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 One company tasked me with a bug hunt in a .NET codebase.
 Note that I don't have much experience in the C# stack, but reading code is a very universal skill.
-With some help of my "colleagues" helping me around with the IDE and answering questions, I think I did pretty well concerning the lack of stack-specific experience.
+With some help from my "colleagues" concerning the IDE and some questions I had exploring, I think I did pretty well concerning the lack of stack-specific experience.

 Another one prepared a small Next.js project where the challenge was to write